-Title: Financial Support Process Policy No.: 5.49 nue. r mandai Support Supersedes: NEW Authority: Legislative 🔀 Operation al 🗌 Effective Date: March 26, 2003 Approval: Council 🔀 СМТ General N Manager 🗌 Review Date: Requests f appropriate attached d the regular Policy Statement: Requests for financial assistance-support by local not-for-profit organizations will be directed to the appropriate operating department for evaluation against existing applicable policies, using the attached decisions trees.
-The results of these evaluations will be presented to Council as part of the regular business planning processoutlined in the applicable policies or as part of the regular annual business planning process. rocess to ensure merits of a business case and a budget dollars earmarked for such Definitions : Grant: Ten nporary assistanc e provided to an orgar nization, to be e reviewed annually.
+Title: Financial Support Process Policy No.: 5.49 Supersedes: NEW Authority: Legislative 🔀 Operation al 🗌 Effective Date: March 26, 2003 Approval: Council 🖂 СМТ General N Manager 🗌 Review Date: Requests f appropriate attached d the regular Policy Statement: Requests for financial assistance support by local not-for-profit organizations will be directed to the appropriate operating department for evaluation against existing applicable policies, using the attached decisions trees.
+The results of these evaluations will be presented to Council as part of the regular business planning processoutlined in the applicable policies or as part of the regular annual business planning process.
+Purpose: Requests for financial support should be evaluated using the merits of a business case and a standard process to ensure the best use is made of available budget dollars earmarked for such community support.
+Definitions: Grant: Temporary assistance provided to an organization, to be reviewed annually.
 Fee for Service Agreement: An agreement between the municipality and an organization that specifies what the organization will accomplish in return for the financial support it receives.
 Local Not-for-Profit Organization: -Means a society incorporated under the BC Society Act or a Registered Charity with the Canada Revenue Agency.
 Financial Support: Financial assistance provided to an organization either through an exemption from certain fees or property taxes or through the provision of funding for one-time purposes or the delivery of services over time.
-Ke y Areas of Responsibilit ty • Action to - Responsibility Evaluate r equest for financ ial support against Appropriate e department Bring forw ard to Council as Business Plannir policy or Appropriate e department
+Key Areas of Responsibility • Action to , Responsibility Evaluate r equest for finance ial support against Appropriate e department Bring forw Appropriate e department